Searching for details:

 Known specifications of the LB-09 drill on Luna-24:

 Luna 24 mission chronology (1976):

 Aug.
-9, 18:04:12 Moscow Time (15:04 GMT): A Proton rocket carrying Luna-24 lifts off from the "Left" launch pad at Site 81 in Baikonur, entering an initial 188 by 243-kilometer Earth orbit with an inclination 51.54 degrees toward the Equator.
-The Block DM upper stage then fired to send the spacecraft toward the Moon, after which Luna-24 and its upper stage have separated.
+9, 18:04:12 Moscow Time (15:04 GMT): A Proton rocket carrying Luna-24 lifts off from the "Left" launch pad at Site 81 in Baikonur, entering an initial 188 by 243-kilometer Earth orbit with a 51.54-degree inclination toward the Equator.
+The Block DM upper stage then fires to send the spacecraft toward the Moon.
+Luna-24 then separates from the upper stage.

 Aug.
 11: Luna-24 conducts a trajectory correction.

 Aug.
 14 (Aug.
-13, 23:11 GMT?): Luna-24 enters an initial lunar orbit with the altitude 115 kilometers above its surface and an inclination 120 degrees toward the lunar equator.
+13, 23:11 GMT?): Luna-24 enters an initial lunar orbit with an altitude of 115 kilometers above its surface and a 120-degree inclination toward the lunar equator.
 The orbital period (the time to complete each orbit) is 1 hour 59 minutes.